GUIDELINES FOR PROPOSING LIVING/LEARNING CENTER STUDENT-DESIGNED PROGRAMS

 WHERE TO GO FOR HELP:

-Windy Paz-Amor, Assistant Director, and other staff members are available in the Living/Learning Director's Office to assist you in developing your proposal and to answer any questions you may have.
+Dr. Windy Paz-Amor, Associate Director, and other staff members are available in the Living/Learning Director's Office to assist you in developing your proposal and to answer any questions you may have.
 The importance of utilizing this resource cannot be emphasized enough!
 Drop by the Director's Office or call 656-4200 to talk with Winnie about your proposal.
 The Director's Office is located in the Commons Building, near the Living/Learning Main Desk.

 STUDENT-DESIGNED PROGRAM PROPOSAL OUTLINE